 "We chose a product from more2life with an interest rate of 2.85% and even though they warned us that the pandemic has slowed the process down, we managed to have the money in our account within eight weeks.
-We took out a drawdown product with an initial advance of £100.000 as we were keen to have the potential to take more in the future if we needed it ourselves.
+We took out a drawdown product with an initial advance of £100,000 as we were keen to have the potential to take more in the future if we needed it ourselves.

 "Tom has bought his first home now, Lucy - who is our youngest - has just got married and Sarah has sorted out her heating as well as the boiler.
-I realise that as a but it felt fantastic to be able to give our children the helping hand that our parents would have liked to give to us."
+I realise that as a parent, you have to cut the apron strings at some point but it felt fantastic to be able to give our children the helping hand that our parents would have liked to give to us."